Avocado

 The fruit of domestic varieties have smooth, buttery, golden-green flesh when ripe.
 Depending on the cultivar, avocados have green, brown, purplish, or black skin, and may be pear-shaped, egg-shaped, or spherical.
-For commercial purposes the fruits are picked while unripe and ripened after harvesting.
-The nutrient density and extremely high fat content of avocado flesh are useful to a variety of cuisines and are often eaten to enrich vegetarian diets.
+For commercial purposes, the fruits are picked while unripe and ripened after harvesting.
+The nutrient density and high fat content of avocado flesh are advantages for various cuisines, including vegetarian diets.

-In major production regions like Chile, Mexico and California the water demands of avocado farms place strain on local sources.
-Avocado production is also implicated in other externalities, including deforestation and human rights concerns associated with the partial control of their production in Mexico by organized crime.
+In major production regions like Chile, Mexico and California, the water demands of avocado farms place strain on local resources.
+Avocado production is implicated in other externalities, including deforestation and human rights concerns associated with the partial control of their production in Mexico by organized crime.
 Global warming is expected to result in significant changes to the suitable growing zones for avocados, and place additional pressures on the locales in which they are produced due to heat waves and drought.

-Botany
+Description

 Persea americana is a tree that grows to 9–20 m with a trunk diameter between 0.3–0.6 m.
 The leaves are 8–25 cm long and alternately arranged.

 Flower

 Panicles of flowers with deciduous bracts arise from new growth or the axils of leaves.
 The tree flowers thousands of blossoms every year.
 Avocado blossoms sprout from racemes near the leaf axils; they are small and inconspicuous 5–10 mm wide.
-They have no petals but instead 2 whorls of 3 pale-green or greenish-yellow downy perianth lobes, each blossom has 9 stamens with 2 basal orange nectar glands.
+They have no petals but instead two whorls of three pale-green or greenish-yellow downy perianth lobes, each blossom has 9 stamens with 2 basal orange nectar glands.

 Fruit

 The avocado fruit is a climacteric, single-seeded berry, due to the imperceptible endocarp covering the seed, rather than a drupe.
 The pear-shaped fruit is usually 7–20 cm long, weighs between 100 and 1000 g, and has a large central seed, 5–6.4 cm long.
+Early wild avocados prior to domestication had much smaller seeds around 2.1-2.2 cm in diameter, likely corresponding to smaller fruit size.

 The species produces various cultivars with larger, fleshier fruits with a thinner exocarp because of selective breeding by humans.